 Another occurrence requiring removal is when wisdom teeth emerge at an angle, making it difficult to clean adjacent molars and leading to the development of deep periodontal pockets around the neighbouring teeth.

 Extraction is recommended for wisdom teeth if they cause dental problems and any time it is not possible to clean them properly.

 Wisdom tooth extraction is a surgical procedure and is more complicated than a typical tooth extraction due to the location and size of the teeth.
 The process is particularly complicated if the tooth has not fully erupted.
 In some cases, an oral surgeon is recommended to perform this procedure as he or she will be specialized in the area.

 The oral surgeon will need to know the patient’s complete medical history and information on any chronic diseases to avoid any potential complications.

-Local anesthesia is necessary for wisdom tooth extraction, but general anesthesia may be preferred, particularly if multiple extractions are being performed.
-In order to remove the tooth, the dentist or oral surgeon will open the gum tissue covering the tooth and remove any bone covering the tooth.
+Local anesthesia is necessary for wisdom tooth extraction, but general anesthesia may be preferred, mainly if multiple extractions are being performed.
+To remove the tooth, the dentist or oral surgeon will open the gum tissue covering the tooth and remove any bone covering the tooth.
 After separating the tissue connecting the bone to the tooth, the dentist or oral surgeon will extract the tooth.
 Stitches may be required, and a piece of cotton gauze will be placed over the extraction site to stop any bleeding.

-Post-surgery care following a wisdom tooth extraction is important.
+Post-surgery care following wisdom tooth extraction is essential.
 The following steps are recommended: